 However, it is the contribution that Durham University Boat Club makes to British Rowing at international level that really sets Durham apart from most of our competitors.
 The Club has always, and continues to have, athletes competing at U23 World Championships, Senior World Championships and other International Competitions.

 The beauty of Durham’s programme is that you do not necessarily need previous rowing experience to still have a chance of reaching the very highest of levels.
 In 1989 the DUBC Freshman Squad was established, and since then Durham’s reputation for taking novice athletes to International standard competitors has continued to grow.
 Senior international athletes, Steve Rowbotham, Naomi Hoogesteger and Emily Taylor had never got into a boat before they came as undergraduates to Durham and we know that more will follow in their footsteps.
-Our Fresher’s programme has very few rivals, with crews qualifying for Henley two years running, and the Boat Club provides a perfect platform for ambitious and driven individuals to strive to be the very best no matter what previous experience they have – we welcome novices and thrive on the opportunity we have to make our students the very best that they can be.
+Our Fresher’s programme has very few rivals, with crews qualifying for Henley in 2011 and 2012, and the Boat Club provides a perfect platform for ambitious and driven individuals to strive to be the very best no matter what previous experience they have – we welcome novices and thrive on the opportunity we have to make our students the very best that they can be.